 - Microscope Dentistry

 Complete Digital Dentistry.
 The advantages to the patient are enormous in the digitized dental practice.
 Modern dental practice management software programs are amazingly complex.
-Emails and/or text messaging reminders of your appointment, instantaneous encrypted transmission of x-rays and other information to referring specialists and vice versa, storage of all clinical notes ready for instant recall, x-rays and 3-D imaging integrated to compare instantly with other relevant clinical data, tracking images of the teeth or oral pathology over time, archiving digital bite analysis and EMG over time for future comparison, imaging the anatomy of a particular tooth to recall should damage and prosthetic replication ever need to occur; the list is endless.
+Emails and/or text messaging reminders of your appointment, instantaneous encrypted transmission of x-rays and other information to referring specialists and vice versa, storage of all clinical notes ready for instant recall, x-rays and 3-D imaging integrated to compare instantly with other relevant clinical data, tracking images of the teeth or oral pathology over time, archiving digital bite analysis and EMG over time for future comparison, imaging the anatomy of a particular tooth to recall should damage and prosthetic replication ever need to occur, using MRI to track the health of the TMJ disks, for diagnosis, or for predicting treatment efficacy; the list is endless.

 Paper charts, written notes, chemically processed x-rays; these were the standard when I first started my solo practice in 1995.
 Slow, analog, archaic, fraught with error-this is what I remember about the “olden days”.
 Comparing the paper chart to the digital chart is akin to comparing an old typewriter to a word processing program like Microsoft Word!